Account

 What is the Qualified Business Income deduction?

-This deduction is available to taxpayers who itemize their deductions and those who use the standard deduction.
+This deduction is available to taxpayers whether they itemize or claim the standard deduction.

 Who is eligible to take advantage of the QBI deduction?

-In order to claim the QBI deduction and take advantage of this tax break, small businesses are subject to two requirements.
+In order to claim the QBI deduction, small businesses are subject to two requirements.

 The second requirement to take the QBID is that the pass-through business must have qualified business income for the tax period.
 The IRS defines qualified business income as the “net amount of qualified income, gain, deduction, and loss from any qualified trade or business.”
 QBI does not include capital gains, capital losses, dividends, interest income not allocable to the business, wage income paid to S corporation shareholders, commodities transactions, foreign currency gains or losses, qualified REIT dividends, or certain other types of receipts.